Zeran v. America Online, Inc.: Facts

 On April 25, 1995, six days after the Oklahoma City bombing, a message was anonymously posted on the America Online (AOL) "Michigan Military Movement" bulletin board advertising items with slogans glorifying the bombing of the Alfred P. Murrah Federal Building.
 These items included slogans such as, "Visit Oklahoma ...
 It's a BLAST!!!", "Putting the kids to bed ...
 Oklahoma 1995", and "McVeigh for President 1996".
 Persons interested in making a purchase were instructed to call the plaintiff, Kenneth Zeran, whose home phone number was posted in the message but who had neither posted the message nor had anything to do with its content.
 Shortly after the posting of the message, Zeran began receiving a barrage of threatening calls.
 He contacted AOL to have the message removed, which they soon did.

 After the removal of the message, however, another anonymously posted advertisement stated that the shirts had "SOLD OUT" and that items with new slogans had been made available.
-The new shirts included slogans such as "Forget the rescue, let the maggots take over - Oklahoma 1995", and "Finally a day care center that keeps the kids quiet - Oklahoma 1995".
+The new shirts included slogans such as "Forget the rescue, let the maggots take over—Oklahoma 1995", and "Finally a day care center that keeps the kids quiet—Oklahoma 1995".
 Zeran again contacted AOL to have the message removed from the bulletin board, which they again did.
 At this point, per AOL's recommendation, Zeran contacted the Federal Bureau of Investigation; however, for the next week, new messages continued to appear.

-On May 1, 1995, the number of calls and threats rose to a crescendo when a conservative radio personality known as Mark Shannon read the message on an Oklahoma City radio station, KRXO, then owned by Diamond Broadcasting.
+On May 1, 1995, the number of calls and threats rose to a crescendo when conservative radio personality Mark Shannon read the message on an Oklahoma City radio station, KRXO, then owned by Diamond Broadcasting.
 At this point, Zeran's house was placed under protective surveillance, and he was unable to use his telephone for his home business, as the threatening calls were coming in approximately every two minutes.
 This continued until at least May 15, by which time the number of calls fell to approximately 15 per day.
 In addition to a suit against Diamond Broadcasting, Zeran filed a negligence suit against AOL in April 1996.